 Mr. Frank there.
 Sunday morning I got there about 8 o'clock, and there was an automobile standing in front of the house, but I didn't pay any attention to it, but I saw a man in the automobile get a bucket of water and pour into it.
-Miss Lucile (Mr. Frank's wife), was down-stairs, and Mr. and Mrs. Selig were up-stairs.
+Miss Lucile (Mr. Frank's wife), was down-stairs, and Mr. and Mrs. Sellg were up-stairs.
 Albert was there Sunday morn-ing, but I don't remember what time he got there.
 When I called them down to breakfast about half-past eight I found that Mr. Frank was gone.
-Mr, and Mrs. Selig ent breakfast and eight I found that Mr. Frank was gone.
+Mr, and Mrs. Sellg eat breakfast and eight I found that Mr. Frank was gone.
 Mr, and Mrs. Sellg eat breakfast and Miss Lucie didn't eat until Mr. Frank come back and they eat breakfast to-gether.
 I didn't hear them say any-thing at the breakfast table, but after dinner I understood them to say that a girl and Mr Frank were caught at the office Saturday.
-I don't know who said H, but Miss Lucie and Mr. and Mrs. Sellg and Ar.
-Frank were standing there talking after dinner.
+I don't know who said H, but Miss Lucile and Mr. and Mrs. Sellg and Mr. Frank were standing there talking after dinner.
 I didn't know the girl was killed until Monday evening.
 I understood them to say it was a Jew girl, and I asked Miss Lucile, ard she said it was a Gentlle.
-Frank Saturday Mr. Frank Says to me: "It is mighty bad, Minola.
-I might have to go to fail about this girl, and I don't know anything about it."
-I heard Mrs. Rauzin, Mrs. Frank's sister, toll Miss Lucile said.
+Frank Sata I twas Had.
+On Tuesday Mr. Frank Says to me: "It is mighty bad, Minola.
+I might have to go to jail about this girl, and I don't know anything about it."
+I heard Mrs. Rauzin, Mrs. Frank's sister, tell Miss Lucile said.
 "Yes, it is.
 I am going to get after her about it."
 I don't know what they were talking about.
-Sunday Mis.
-Lucie said to Mrs. Selfg that Mr. Frank didn't sleep se good Saturday night.
-She said he was drunk and wouldn't let her sleep with him, and she said she slept on the floor on the rug by the bed because he was drinking.
-Miss Lucile said Sunday 'that Mr. Frank told her Satur-an gight that he was in trouble; that he din't know the reason why ...e would murder, and he told his wife to get his pistol and let him kill him-self.
+Sunday Miss Lucie said to Mrs. Selfg that Mr. Frank didn't sleep so good Saturday night.
+She said he was frunk and wouldn't let her sleep with him, and she said she slept on the floor on the rug by the bed because he was drinking.
+Miss Lucile said Sunday'that Mr. Frank told her Satur-day night that he was in trouble; that he didn't know the reason why ...e would murder, and he told his wife to get his plstol and let him kill him-self.
 I heard Miss Lucile say that to Mrs. Selfg.
-It got away with Mrs. Selff might bad; she didn't know what 1/d thik.
+It got away with Mrs. Selfg mighty bad; she didn't know what 1do thik.
 I haven't heard alss Lucile say whether she believed it or not.
-I don't know why Mrs. Frank didn't come to see her husband, but It was a piretty and be two weeks.
-She would tell me, "Wasn't it mighty bad that he was if the the differ the mitder I don't know while before she conie to see him, maybe two weeks.
-She would tell me, "Yead while before she conie to see him, anybe two weeks.
-She would tell me \$5.0 a week, but last week she paid me \$5.0 a week, but last week she paid me \$5.0 a week, she that he was if it was not for my work, and they didn't tell what it was for.
-They just staid
+I don't know why Mrs. Frank didn't come to see her husband, but it was a pretty good while before she come to see him, maybe two weeks.
+She would tell me, "Wasn't it mighty bad that he was id.
+There als 'S. Minola, I don't know what I am going to do."
+Tail Her to site.
+When I left home to go to the so-lictor general's office, they told me \$5.0 Bit at the time of this murder I was getting \$3.50 a week, and they didn't tell what I was for.
+They just sid, "Ifere is \$5.
+Minola." but of course I underst